cfw-guide/ios.cfw.guide/_pages/en_US/package-managers.md

 ### Cydia

 {% capture cydia %}
 Cydia has been around almost as long as jailbreaking iOS devices has.
-It's the package manager that's typically at the front of every jailbreak, however often mocked for its outdated design, somewhat abandonment by its creator, and slow performance.
+It's the package manager that's typically at the front of every jailbreak, however often mocked for its outdated design, abandonment by its creator, and slow performance.
 {% endcapture %}

 <div class="notice--info">{{ cydia | markdownify }}</div>